-Creative writing is one of the most misunderstood disciplines in the 21st century.
+Why learn creative writing?
+Truthfully, creative writing is one of the most misunderstood disciplines in the 21st century.
 When people think of a creative writing course, they often imagine a group of lofty, out-of-touch people who wear argyle sweater vests and have unproductive conversations about abstract concepts.

 In reality, nothing could be further from the truth: the best writing classes remain engaged with the real world, and the skills gained in a creative writing course apply to nearly every facet of daily life.

-If you’re wondering whether it’s worth picking up a course in fiction, nonfiction, or poetry, we have five reasons to study creative writing.
+If you’re wondering whether it’s worth picking up a course in fiction, nonfiction, or poetry, we have five reasons to learn creative writing.
 But first, let’s talk about what actually happens in a creative writing course.

 The Basics of a Writing Workshop

 Whether you’re enrolled in a poetry, fiction, or nonfiction writing class, you can expect the following writing process – at least in a quality writing course like the ones at Writers.com.